E-commerce

 Where traffic lands

-To be compared with high-margin pages
+To compare with high-margin pages

 For broader oversight, our SEO performance audit guide and the SEO audit guide detail reproducible frameworks.

-Common errors
+Common mistakes

 Error